docker/docs/engine/swarm/secrets.md

 separate development, test, and production environments for your application.
 Each of these environments can have different credentials, stored in the development, test, and production swarms with the same secret name.
-Your containers only need to know the name of the secret in order to function in all three environments.
+Your containers only need to know the name of the secret to function in all three environments.

 You can also use secrets to manage non-sensitive data, such as configuration